Vermont schools, N.H. Walmarts receive apparent hoax threat calls

 The Reformer has requested a recording of the 911 call to the local police department.

+"The characteristics of these calls are similar in nature and appear to be part of a hoax ... sometimes referred to as swatting," said Morrison.

-In Bennington, police reported they received a false report of two student shootings — one at Grace Christian School and one at Mt.
+In Bennington, police said they received a false report of two student shootings — one at Grace Christian School and one at Mt.
 Anthony Union High School.

-According to a posting by police, they responded immediately and determined the reports were false.
+According to a posting by the Bennington Police Department, they responded immediately and determined the reports were false.
 Police stressed that there were no injuries of students or staff at either school.

 "Investigators determined this was a 'Swatting' or hoax type call from a computer generated telephone number," says a statement from the Bennington Police Department.
 "Swatting or hoax is when someone falsely reports a serious event to illicit a swift police response."

+"Following a swift response from BPD and our Incident Command Team, the shelter in place was lifted at approximately 9:20 a.m.," the SVSU said in a statement sent to students, staff and families.

+West noted there will be an increased police presence at Mt.
+Anthony Union High School through the end of the day and that clinical services will be made available to all students.

-There were no reports of threats at Twin Valley Middle High School in Whitingham, Leland & Gray Middle High School in Townshend or Bellows Falls Union High School.
+There were no reports of threats at Twin Valley Middle High School in Whitingham, Leland & Gray Middle High School in Townshend, or Bellows Falls Union High School, Burr and Burton in Manchester, or the Arlington School District.

-In Vermont, multiple law enforcement agencies across Vermont have received or are receiving calls reporting shootings at local schools.

-"At this time, none of these threats is believed to be credible, and the incidents appear to be hoaxes," states information from the Vermont State Police.
+Morrision noted that the Vermont Intelligence Center is not aware of any other states in the region or nation that have received similar hoax threats today.

+"We are aware that other states Maine and New Hampshire in particular, have experienced similar hoax calls in recent months," she said.

-At the Walmart in Hinsdale, police responded and cleared the scene as safe.
+At the Walmart in Hinsdale, N.H., on Wednesday morning, police responded after receiving a report of a bomb threat at the store.

 Hinsdale Police Detective Lt.
 Melissa Evans said the store received a call around 6:15 a.m. about bombs planted around the building.